saurav20031/Makerable_PreInterview_Assignment/README.md

-# Makerable_PreInterview_Assignment

-## Ruby on Rails CI/CD Pipeline with Docker, Kubernetes, ArgoCD, and Tekton
+# Ruby on Rails CI/CD Pipeline with Docker, Kubernetes, ArgoCD, and Tekton

 This project demonstrates a complete CI/CD pipeline for a Ruby on Rails application using Docker, Kubernetes, ArgoCD, and Tekton.
 The pipeline includes building a Docker image, deploying to Kubernetes, managing deployments with ArgoCD, and setting up Tekton pipelines for automation.